Chicago Forum Research and Course Development Grants

 Zikai Li, Using Large Language Models to Tailor Communication Styles and Counter Climate Misinformation

-Luc Moulaison, The Transnational Origins of the Left's Uneasy Relationship with Free Speech (in collaboration with Eli Frankel & Phi Bachsleitner from the University of Chicago)
+Luc Moulaison, The Transnational Origins of the Left's Uneasy Relationship with Free Speech (in collaboration with Eli Frankel and Phi Bachsleitner from the University of Chicago)

 Ruanzhenghao Shi, Crackle and Crackdown: Movement Diffusion, Decentralized Action, and State Suppression in the 2018 Chinese #Metoo Movement